-Healthy, well-timed snacks can help balance out an uneven diet, tiding toddlers over between meals and keeping them from getting so hungry that they become cranky.
-And you boost the intake of nutrients your toddler needs to be healthy when you serve fruits, veggies, whole grains, protein, and calcium-rich foods.
+Healthy snacks can help balance out an uneven diet.
+Snacks can boost the nutrients your toddler gets when you serve fruits, veggies, whole grains, dairy, and protein foods.

-Most toddlers do well with three meals and two or three snacks a day — perhaps mid-morning, mid-afternoon, and again after dinner, if necessary.
+Most toddlers do well with three meals and two or three scheduled snacks a day — mid-morning, mid-afternoon, and again after dinner, if needed.

 - low-sugar, whole-grain breakfast cereals

 Avoid foods that can cause choking, such as whole grapes, raisins, popcorn, pretzels, nuts, hot dogs, sausages, chunks of meat, hard cheese, raw veggies, or hard fruits.

 Toddlers will eat what’s served to them and ask for what they know is in the cabinet.
 So stock up on healthy snacks and avoid snacks that are high in sugar, salt, and fat.

 - Make sweets, chips, and other treats the exception rather than the rule.
 An occasional treat is fine, but serve healthy snacks most of the time.

 - Encourage your child to try new foods, but don’t force it.
 It can take several tries before a toddler will accept a new food, so don’t give up.

 - Pay attention to portions sizes.
 Toddler portions should be about ¼ the size of adult portions.